Aircraft upset: Overview

 Loss of control as a factor in aviation accidents came into the spotlight with the 1994 crash of USAir Flight 427, which killed all 127 passengers and 5 crew members on board.
 In their report on the crash, the U.S. NTSB stated that prior to the crash they "had issued a series of safety recommendations over a 24-year period, asking the FAA to require air carriers to train pilots in recoveries from unusual flight attitudes.
 Throughout this period, the Safety Board was generally not satisfied with the FAA's responses to these recommendations; specifically, the Board disagreed with the FAA's responses that cited the inadequacy of flight simulators as a reason for not providing pilots with the requested training.
 However, after the USAir Flight 427 accident and the October 31, 1994, ATR-72 accident involving American Eagle Flight 4184 near Roselawn, Indiana, the FAA issued guidance to air carriers, acknowledging the value of flight simulator training in unusual attitude recoveries and encouraging air carriers to voluntarily provide this training to their pilots."

 Some carriers did implement their own voluntary training programs, following those accidents, and the NTSB regarded those programs as "excellent".

 In October 1996, the NTSB issued a formal Safety Recommendation (A-96-120), which requested the FAA to require all airlines to provide simulator training for flight crews, which would enable them to recognize and recover from "unusual attitudes and upset maneuvers, including upsets that occur while the aircraft is being controlled by automatic flight control systems, and unusual attitudes that result from flight control malfunctions and uncommanded flight control surface movements".

 In 2004, the U.S. FAA issued its first Airplane Upset Recovery Training Aid.
 The second revision of that document was released in 2008 and is available at the FAA's website.

 New FAA rules are expected to be finalized in 2010, requiring specific training for pilots to recover from aircraft upset incidents.
 New training programs may be known under the term advanced maneuver – upset recovery training (AM-URT).

 In 2009, the Royal Aeronautical Society formed a new group of experts, who will form documentation to allow better simulations of aircraft upset conditions, and thus better training programs.
 Upset Prevention and Recovery Training (UPRT) provider, Aviation Performance Solutions, joined the Royal Aeronautical Society team in 2009 to help develop global solutions for overcoming Loss of Control In-Flight (LOC-I), the possible resulting flight condition following an airplane upset.

 Detailed definition

 From: The FAA's Pilot Guide to Airplane Upset Recovery.

 An airplane upset is defined as an airplane in flight unintentionally exceeding the parameters normally experienced in line operations or training.
-In other words, the airplane is not doing what it was commanded to do and is approaching unsafe parameters.
-While specific values may vary among airplane models, the following unintentional conditions generally describe an airplane upset:
+In other words, the airplane is not behaving normally or as intended; accordingly it will be approaching unsafe parameters.